-Writer Donald Miller calls the essential storytelling ingredient “inciting incident,” and defines it as “an event that forces a character to move.”
+Writer Donald Miller calls the essential storytelling ingredient an “inciting incident,” and defines it as “an event that forces a character to move.”
 The inciting incident changes a character’s thinking, leading them to act.
 The rising action, climax, and resolution then follow, ultimately changing the character.

-But, without an inciting incident, a story can only maintain status quo.
+But, without an inciting incident, a story can only maintain the status quo.
 Keeping a look-out for the forces that move you, or your clients, may first require you to step back and ask yourself:

 - What is my story?